explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

 ## VRkd (rating 2, confidence 4)

 ### Isn't this supposed to be an HCI paper?
+To me, there isn't any technical contribution for an ML venue beyond getting the system implemented.

 Yes, the next step of this work will go to CHI/UIST/IUI.

-I think we need to argue that the technical contribution from an ML/NLP point of view is competency evaluation for LLMs.
+I think we need to argue that the technical contribution from an ML/NLP point of view includes:
+- competency evaluation for LLMs (which we can improve)
+- proof-of-concept agentic architecture for this particular task
+  - support the argument that this kind of thing is of valid to the ML community
+  - validation is an important challenge that we also address

 ### Since "human" is a really central part in this system, it would be nice to get evaluated by actual human/users too.